-You are required to turn in one work of creative non-fiction, four to five pages in length (1,200 - 1,500 words).
-Suggested topics include :
+You are required to turn in one work of creative non-fiction, three to five pages in length (1,000 - 1,500 words).
+Suggested topics include:

-- A familiar essay or biography about a friend or a family member.
+- A familiar essay about a friend or a family member.

+- A humorous essay or satire.

 - A memoir based on personal experience.

-- A piece of travel or nature writing
+- A piece of nature or travel writing.